alanor87/text-image-anchoring/README.md

 ```jsx
 <AnchorWrapper>{children}</AnchorWrapper>
 ```
 A wrapper, which provides a context for the interaction of highlighting text and corresponding image parts.
 Accepts children compoenents in arbitrary amounts and order.
+You can arrange all the contents of the wrapper block in the desired way and pass the anchored image and text blocks in any order and in any place among onther children componenets - they are going to be bound together through the common AnchorWrapper context.
-Must not contain more than one AnchorText or AnchorImage - an error will be thrown in such case.
+AnchorWrapper must not contain more than one AnchorText or AnchorImage - an error will be thrown in such case.
+Every pair of AnchorTexy/AnchorImage must be wrapped inside their own AnchorWrapper container.

 | Props         |         Type  |     Required  |      Default  |  Description  |